-Born in Hong Kong, pianist Constance Chow (née Leung) moved to Britain in 2009.
+Born in Hong Kong, pianist Constance Chow (née Leung) moved to Britain as a music scholar in 2009.
 Hailed as the “Talented Pianist” (Eastern Daily Press, 2017), Constance makes frequent appearances on musical stages across the UK and Europe, as well as in Hong Kong.
 She has had the privilege to collaborate with world-renowned pianist Noriko Ogawa in a piano duet concert in 2016 and had been a concerto soloist with the University of Cambridge Philharmonic Orchestra in 2017.
-In 2018, she performed the London premiere of Grace Williams’ Sonata for Violin and Piano.
-She has performed for the British Military Services, as well as the Hong Kong Economic and Trade Office at a number of European countries including France, Finland, Denmark and Norway.
+In 2018, she performed the London premiere of Grace Williams’ Sonata for Violin and Piano with Siân Philipps.
+She is giving a world premiere of Paul Burnell’s Three Pieces with flautist Hannah Cresswell at Southwell Music Festival in 2019.
+She has performed for the British Military Services, as well as the Hong Kong Economic and Trade Office at a number of countries including Russia, France, Germany, Finland, Denmark, Sweden and Norway.

 Venues she has appeared at include the Milton Court Concert Hall, Blackheath Halls, Bishopgate Institute, St Edmundsbury Cathedral, The Church of St. Peter Mancroft, St. Bride's Church Fleet Street, The Shaw Library at the London School of Economics, St. Clement Danes Church, St Lawrence Jewry, Hong Kong Arts Centre, Hong Kong Cultural Centre, and Blue Note at the Conservatorium van Amsterdam.
-She also performs for Music in Hospitals & Care.
+She also regularly performs for Music in Hospitals and Care.

 Constance is a Master graduate of the Guildhall School of Music & Drama, where she studied piano performance under the tutelage of Paul Roberts.
 She has completed her undergraduate Music studies at King’s College London, when she also studied the piano with Tessa Nicholson at the Royal Academy of Music.
 Constance has received a full scholarship to attend Music at Albignac Piano Summer School in 2015.
 Whilst studying at King’s, she was generously supported by the Hong Kong Scholarship Fund.
-She was also a contralto choral scholar at the renowned college chapel choir, with which she has performed both as a pianist and as a singer in the U.K. and abroad.
+She was also a contralto choral scholar at the renowned college chapel choir, with which she has performed both as a pianist and as a singer in the UK and abroad.